J3rry320/clip-creator-cli/CONTRIBUTING.md

 1. Clone the repository: `git clone https://github.com/j3rry320/clip-creator-cli.git`
 2. Install dependencies: `npm install` or `yarn`
-3. Run the dev server: `npm run dev` or `yarn dev`
+3. Run the package: `node bin/cli.js`

 ## Reporting Bugs

-If you encounter a bug while using markdown-parser-react, please create a new issue on our [GitHub repository](https://github.com/j3rry320/clip-creator-cli/issues) and include a clear description of the problem, the expected behavior, and any relevant code examples or screenshots.
+If you encounter a bug while using Clip-Creator CLI, please create a new issue on our [GitHub repository](https://github.com/j3rry320/clip-creator-cli/issues) and include a clear description of the problem, the expected behavior, and any relevant code examples or screenshots.

 ## Feature Requests